 Dr. Freel performs breast augmentation under general anesthesia.
-Surgery can be performed in an AAAASF certified private surgical center located near Associates in Plastic Surgery (Cumberland Surgical Center).
-Surgery can also be performed at one of the local hospitals when combined with another surgery or if requested by the patient.
+Surgery can be performed in an AAAASF-certified private surgical center located at Bourgeois Freel Plastic Surgery.

 Preparation for breast augmentation surgery is relatively easy.
-Most patients do not need preoperative lab testing unless there are underlying medical conditions or concerns.
-Patients are advised to stay off of NSAIDS (pain relievers – Motrin, Aleve, Advil, etc.) for 2 weeks prior to surgery.
+Patients only require preoperative lab testing unless there are underlying medical conditions or concerns.
+Patients are advised to stay off of NSAIDS (pain relievers – Motrin, Aleve, Advil, etc.) for 2 weeks before surgery.
 Tylenol is generally allowed before and after surgery for aches or pains.
-Certain over the counter medications (fish oil, ginseng, ginkgo biloba, etc.) have blood-thinning properties and patients are advised to stop taking these medications 2 weeks prior to surgery.
+Certain over-the-counter medications (fish oil, ginseng, ginkgo Biloba, etc.) have blood-thinning properties and patients are advised to stop taking these medications 2 weeks before surgery.

 Every patient has an individualized consultation with Dr. Freel to determine which size is best for her.
 Breast implant size is determined by the individual anatomy of the patient, desired postoperative cup size, and finally by the aesthetic of Dr. Freel.
 Before and after pictures of numerous different breast shapes and sizes are shown to the patient during the consultation to help the patient choose her size.
 The patient wears breast implant sizers during the consultation process, and the patient is advised to “choose the look you like.”

-Dr. Freel performs the majority of his breast augmentation surgeries at Cumberland Surgical Center.
-This facility has two AAAASF certified operating rooms along with full-time nursing and support staff.
-Cumberland Surgical Center allows for minimal wait times, privacy, and very safe procedures by the excellent anesthesia team.
+Dr. Freel performs the majority of his breast augmentation surgeries at Bourgeois Freel Plastic Surgery’s private operating room.
+This facility has an AAAASF accredited operating room along with full-time nursing and support staff.
+Our In-House operating room allows for minimal wait times, privacy, and very safe procedures by the excellent anesthesia team.
 Surgical fees are also minimized to keep surgery affordable for the patient.

-Most women should be able to breast feed after breast augmentation.
-By inserting the implant under the muscle, the breast should still able to produce milk as very little manipulation is performed of the gland itself.
+Most women should be able to breastfeed after breast augmentation.
+By inserting the implant under the muscle, the breast should still be able to produce milk as very little manipulation is performed on the gland itself.